-- Once the switch is pulled from the box, check the wiring for condition and proper markings.
+- Check the wiring for condition and proper markings.
 Single-pole switches always connect to two hot wires.
-One wire will have black insulation, and other is probably white, in some cases with the end taped black denoting it is serving as a hot wire.
+One wire will have black insulation, and other is probably white, in some cases with the end taped black, denoting it is serving as a hot wire.
 In other cases, the white wire may be connected to the switch with no tagging indicating it is hot.
-If that's the case, the prior electrician did not properly mark the wire, and it... should be marked as a black wire.
+If that's the case, the prior electrician did not properly mark the wire, and it should be marked as a black wire.
 Wrap the end with black electrical tape after disconnecting it.

 - Disconnect the old switch by disconnecting the two hot wires that connect to the switch.
 Usually, this will involve loosening the screw terminals and removing the switch.
 Or, the wires may be connected with push-in fittings.
 For push-in fittings, there is usually a slot or opening into which you can push a small screwdriver blade or nail to loosen the connection and remove the wire.

-- The easiest way to remove the old switch, if you have enough length, is to simply cut the old wires off close to the switch.
+Alternatively, you can remove the old switch by cutting the old wires off close to the switch, using wire strippers.
 Just make sure to leave enough length to attach the new switch.
-Typically, you should have at least 6" of free wire.
+Typically, you should have at least 6 inches of extra wire.

-- Once the old switch is disconnected, make sure to strip about 3/4" of insulation away from the black wires, using a combination tool.
-If the existing ends of the wires are nicked or otherwise damaged, clip them off and strip off 3/4" of insulation, leaving clean wires.
+- Strip about 3/4 inch of insulation away from the black wires, using wire strippers, if necessary.
+If the existing ends of the wires are nicked or otherwise damaged, clip them off and strip off 3/4 of insulation, leaving clean wires.

 06 of 10

 Note that the switch will either be marked "TOP" or it will have a brass plate or some other distinguishing mark noting the top end.
 This proper orientation is important.
 Although the switch will still work upside down, it makes for a confusing and unprofessional installation.Continue to 7 of 10 below.

 07 of 10